mwangiiharun/accelara/README.md

 - Upload rate chart (be a good citizen, share your bandwidth)
 - Peers count chart (more peers = more fun)
 - Seeds count chart (seeds are your friends)

+### Speed Test Tab - Because You Need to Know How Fast You Are

+- **Real-time Speedometers** - Watch animated gauges that actually move.
+It's like a car dashboard, but for your internet.
+- **Download Speed Test** - Test your download speed.
+Spoiler: it's probably slower than your ISP promised.
+- **Upload Speed Test** - Test your upload speed.
+Because uploading cat videos is important.
+- **Latency Test** - Ping multiple servers and see how fast your packets travel.
+Includes Google ping because Google knows everything.
+- **Location Detection** - Automatically detect your location (city, region, country, ISP).
+Privacy?
+What's that?
+- **Historical Charts** - Track your speed over time.
+Watch it get worse after your ISP "upgrades" your connection.
+- **Test History** - View past test results.
+Nostalgia for when your internet was actually fast.

 ---